jackheywood/DesignPatterns/README.md

 - Define the idea of "ranges" on homogeneous collections and store data related to those ranges
 - .NET string interning _is_ the Flyweight pattern!

+### Proxy

+**Proxy** lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+#### Motivation

+- Suppose you are calling `foo.Bar()`
+  - This assumes that `foo` is in the same process as `Bar()`
+  - What if, later on, you want to put all `foo`-related operations into a separate process?
+  - Can you avoid changing your code?
+- Proxy to the rescue!
+- Same interface, entirely different behaviour
+- This is called a _communication proxy_
+  - Other types: _logging_, _virtual_, _guarding_, ...

+#### Summary

+- A **proxy** is a class that functions as an interface to a particular resource.
+- That resource may be remote, expensive to construct, or may require logging or some other added functionality.

 ## Behavioural Patterns